smartahn/hbs-mailer/README.md

 ---

+## registerTemplate
 ## registerTemplates

-You can register templates by key in various ways.
+You can register template(s) by key in various ways.
 - as template string
 - as template path
 - as async function returning a template string and a subject